 You may take steps to avoid contracting pneumonia in the first place and stop the sickness from spreading once you have it.
 These suggestions are comparable to those you could make to prevent the illness.

-• Limit your interaction with others if you have a cold or are recovering from pneumonia.
-If you're well, stay away from folks who have pneumonia.
+- Limit your interaction with others if you have a cold or are recovering from pneumonia.
+If you're well, stay away from people who have pneumonia.

-• In the United States, four pneumonia vaccinations are now on the market.
-Children under the age of two, adults over the age of 65, and people of any age who are immunocompromised or battle with specific chronic health issues should all get one of these vaccines, according to the Centers for Disease Control and Prevention (CDC).
+- In the United States, four pneumonia vaccinations are now on the market.
+Children under the age of two, adults over the age of 65, and people of any age who are immunocompromised or battling with specific chronic health issues should all get one of these vaccines, according to the Centers for Disease Control and Prevention (CDC).

-This article answers the important question-is pneumonia contagious?
 Pneumonia comes in various forms, but not all of them are contagious.
 When bacteria or viruses cause the infection, pneumonitis is contagious.
-On the other hand, aspiration pneumonia (induced by ingesting food or an item into the airways) and fungal pneumonia cannot be transferred from one person to another.
+So, is pneumonia contagious in every case?
+Not necessarily.
+Aspiration pneumonia (induced by ingesting food or an item into the airways) and fungal pneumonia cannot be transferred from one person to another.
 You can lessen your risk of pneumonia by staying away from ill people and remembering to wash your hands frequently.
 Even though pneumonia is frequently easily cured at home, sometimes waiting for medical attention might have catastrophic consequences.

 Frequently Asked Questions